 This can be done by clicking on the white outline on a green background () next to the relevant instruction in the sidebar.
 On the map, click once to place the start point of the shape, click again to select the boundary points, and then click again on the starting point to close the area.

 After closing the area, you can add a reason for the selected item in the dialogue box that opens.
 You can save the selection by clicking Save or delete it by clicking Delete Item.
 You can then add another marker to the map.

 When you have finished adding elements, you can move to the next page by clicking the blue arrow at the bottom of the sidebar.

 Below is a description of how the admin interface works.

 After registration, anyone can use the app with full access to its functions and free of charge.
-PARTIMAP is currently available in Hungarian and English, and you can switch between languages by clicking on the button in the top right-hand corner ().
+PARTIMAP is currently available in Hungarian, English, Spanish and Lithuanian.
+You can switch between languages by clicking on the button in the top right-hand corner ().
 If you would like to use the program in another language and help with translation, please contact us at firstname.lastname@example.org!

 A new project can be created by entering the project name on the Projects page after logging in and clicking on the Add button.